Fighting the Inner Demons in أوزبكستان Ozbekistan

 Fighting the Inner Demon in أوزبكستان Ozbekistan

-I thought I was quiet a normal person growing up, I knew how to stay out of trouble & do all the right things to please my family.
+I thought I was quite a normal person growing up, I knew how to stay out of trouble & do all the right things to please my family.
 I was 12 when I came across a pleasure named addiction, chocolate.
 It worried my mother because of the weight gain & acne on my skin.
 She limited my access to one chocolate a day.
-I started to wear lose clothes and baggy jumpers to hide myself.
+I started to wear lost clothes and baggy jumpers to hide myself.
 To cover the pimples, I started using my mother’s concealer & blusher.
 At night when all the lights were off, I would binge on chocolates.
-I would hide all the evidence in my school bag & following day, I would dispose of the evidence in a park bin.
+I would hide all the evidence in my school bag &the following day, I would dispose of the evidence in a park bin.

 I don’t remember a day without chocolate, it was my best friend & my guilty pleasure.
 My second addiction was alcohol.
 I got married at the age of 22.
 It was a strange courtship.
 My husband introduced me to wine and I took to wine like a fish to the water.
 The wine would make me happy, confused, disoriented and loud.
 I would drink so much that there was no room left for the food.
-I would spend following day nursing the hangover.
+I would spend the following day nursing a hangover.

 The alcohol also made me oblivious to what was happening around me.
 I was 23 when my husband decided to send me back home to Tashkent.
-There was a long list of reasons, fully supported by his family from my alcoholism to my moods to me being an inconsiderate and shallow wife.
+There was a long list of reasons, fully supported by his family, from my alcoholism to my moods to me being an inconsiderate and shallow wife.

 I came home after three months, sad, miserable & completely isolated, food became my solace, my companion.
 I would spend night eating and day sleeping.
 I felt huge & ugly.
 Fearful of my relapse to alcohol, all my allowance stopped.